SIGN UP & WE'LL GIVE YOU £20 OFF YOUR NEXT HOLIDAY*

 Fly: Palma de Mallorca Airport (PMI) is approximately 63km from Calas de Mallorca

-Tourist information: Further Calas de Mallorca tourist information can be found here
+Tourist information: Further tourist information can be found here www.seemallorca.com

-Visa & Health: Before your holiday to Calas de Mallorca, visit here for recommendations and advice on visas and health
+Visa & Health: Before your holiday, visit here for recommendations and advice on visas and health www.gov.uk/foreign-travel-advice/spai

-Beach lovers: Cool off in the warm waters of Cala Domingos Beach.
+Beach lovers: Relax on the soft sand of Cala Domingos Beach.

 Temperature: 10-26 (°C)

-Cultural festival: For two days in January, locals light bonfires, sing traditional songs and roast botifarrons (blood sausages) in honour of Sant Antoni Abat, the patron saint of animals.
-The celebrations finish with a huge parade and blessing in front of the church in Manacor.
+Cultural festival: For two days in January, locals light bonfires, sing traditional songs and roast botifarrons (a local type of blood sausage, which tastes much better than it sounds!) in honour of Sant Antoni Abat, the patron saint of animals.
+The festivities conclude with a huge parade and blessing in front of the church in Manacor.

 By bus: Local buses can take you to Palma, Manacor and Porto Cristo.
 Services are generally more frequent during the busier summer season.

-By express train: During the summer, Calas de Mallorca runs a road train service from the hotels to the beach.
+By road train: During the summer, Calas de Mallorca runs a road train service from the hotels to the beach.
 Check with your reception for timetable information.